 }

-But here’s where it gets interesting.
-You can nest multiple questions, add HTML formatting to your answers, and even include links.
-The key is maintaining the proper structure while making your content as helpful as possible.
+This is where it gets interesting.
+You can nest multiple questions, add HTML formatting to your answers, and include links.
+The trick is keeping the proper structure while making your content as helpful as possible.

 Myth Buster: “FAQ schema guarantees rich snippets.”
 False!
 Google decides whether to show rich results based on quality, relevance, and their own mysterious algorithms.
 Schema just makes you eligible.